 Alcohol is one category that most people like to pretend isn’t part of a ‘diet,’ and it’s perhaps the greyest of all grey areas.
 It’s well known that excess alcohol consumption is never a good idea, whether you’re following a paleo lifestyle or not.
 But is it okay to consume every now and again?
 Long story short, alcohol isn’t really paleo-friendly.

 One of the key advantages of following a paleo diet is removing processed foods and toxins from the body.
 Unfortunately, alcohol falls into both categories.
 But among beer, wine, spirits, and hard cider, wine and cider are the ‘best of the worst.’

 Why is this?
 Wine contains some beneficial compounds — tannins and antioxidants — that make it okay to consume in moderation.
 Cider, on the other hand, is a naturally gluten-free fermented beverage made from apples or pears.
 Be sure to check labels, though, as some ciders do contain gluten and/or preservatives.

 Also, be careful with alcohol consumption if you have a history of gut issues, as even small amounts tend to exacerbate them.

 Fresh-pressed fruit and vegetable juices

 The claim to fame of fresh-pressed juices is that they’re chocked full of nutrients.
 Though this is true, you can get the same benefits from eating the foods themselves.
 If you’re going to consume fresh-pressed juice, avoid anything that’s high in sugar, even if it’s natural.
 Also, look for juices that contain the pulp.
-While it may not seem appetizing to drink, pulp is where all the fibre is.
+The pulp is where all the fiber is though it may not seem appetizing to drink.

 Drinks containing natural sweeteners (xylitol, stevia, erythritol, monk fruit)